-The Coast Guard proposes to modify the operating schedule that governs the A1A North Causeway Bridge across the Atlantic Intracoastal Waterway (AICW), mile 964.8 at Fort Pierce, St Lucie County, FL.
-This proposed action would eliminate the on-demand drawbridge openings.
-This proposed action is intended to reduce vehicular traffic congestion and provide scheduled openings for the bridge.
+The Coast Guard is modifying the operating schedule that governs the A1A North Causeway Bridge across the Atlantic Intracoastal Waterway (AICW), mile 964.8 at Fort Pierce, St Lucie County, FL.
+This action will eliminate the on-demand drawbridge openings.
+This action is intended to reduce vehicular traffic congestion and provide scheduled openings for the bridge.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this rule, call or email LT Samuel Rodriguez-Gonzalez, Sector Miami Waterways Management Division, U.S. Coast Guard; telephone 305-535-4307, email Samuel.Rodriguez-Gonzalez@uscg.mil.

 End Further Info

 OMB Office of Management and Budget

 NPRM Notice of Proposed Rulemaking(Advance, Supplemental)